By Patty Apostolides

 a copy of your files sent to them on a floppy disk.
 More importantly,

-ways towards becoming a published author.
-It will provide the
+towards becoming a published author.
+It will provide the opportunity

 Other advantages of using a computer word processing program

-you count the number of words per page.
-In addition, when you
+count the number of words per page.
+In addition, when you want to

 The time saved by using a computer is very valuable.
 It gives

-book!
 Using a pen and paper is perfectly fine.
-Books were written
+Books were written with

-software.
 First of all, before you begin writing, form a subdirectory that

 you can add all your chapters to.
 Maybe you know the title of your

 book already.
 Fine, then form a subdirectory using the name of the

 title.
-After you finish writing that first chapter
+After you finish writing that first chapter (oh joy!), just

 When I write my chapters for my novel, I format them in double

-are at least one inch.
-This way it will be ready for manuscript
+at least one inch.
+This way it will be ready for manuscript submission.

 Try not to add your page numbers until the very last revision.